U2 Travelguide

 As part of their Popmart-Tour, U2 performed two shows at Lansdowne Road on 30 and 31 August 1997.

 In early 2007, Lansdowne Road Stadium was closed and demolished.
-After the completion of the new construction, a new fully-seated stadium will hold 50,000 spectators (for comparison - prior to demolition: 49,250 spectators for rugby matches, 36,000 for international football matches).
-Official opening is scheduled for August 2010 and the name of the new stadium is Aviva Stadium.
+On the 14th of May 2010 the fully new Aviva Stadium was opened.
+The new fully-seated stadium will hold 50,000 spectators (for comparison - prior to demolition: 49,250 spectators for rugby matches, 36,000 for international football matches).

 Adress